Victoria-Pinzhen-Liao/parallel-programming-in-scala/README.md

 - **Mutual exclusion**: At least one resource must be held in a non-shareable mode; that is, only one process at a time can use the resource.
-- **Hold and wait or resource holding**: a process is currently holding at least one resource and requesting additional resources which are being held by other processes.
+- **Hold and wait or resource holding**: a process currently holding at least one resource and requesting additional resources held by other processes.
 - **No preemption**: a resource can be released only voluntarily by the process holding it.
-- **Circular wait**: each process must be waiting for a resource which is being held by another process, which in turn is waiting for the first process to release the resource.
+- **Circular wait**: each process must be waiting for a resource held by another process, which in turn is waiting for the first process to release the resource.

 ![file](https://purrgramming.life/wp-content/uploads/2022/02/image-1645463425065.png)